open-toast/expediter/README.md

 ### Application classes

 By default, the application classes are the classes from the main source set and the runtime dependencies of the project.
-The platform classes are the classes provided by the current JDK.

 You can customize this behavior, e.g. change the Gradle configuration that describes the dependencies.